 “World After This One collapses time, conjuring a liberated Black future by stirring up our artistic past.
 Through dance, Hart reveals what the body already knows of freedom.
 Through language, Hart restores our radical imaginations.
 Combined, they transform the impossible into a world we can begin to see, feel, and choose.”

-– Kemi Alabi, poet
+– Kemi Alabi, author of Against Heaven

 Dancer As Insurgent

 Dancer As Insurgent explores the dance form of vogue as a tool for radical social transformation.
 Through improvised movement and original spoken word, the piece traces the form’s roots back to its inception in Riker’s Island prison, grounding it in a history of Black, queer struggle, and insisting that vogue is not only a source of individual empowerment, but a portal for revolutionary social and political reimaginings.

 “[Hart’s] poses transcribe in the flesh a history of cultural struggle that goes all the way back to the 1920s and the first massive drag balls held during the Harlem Renaissance…Hart’s performance Dancer As Insurgent takes the form of a ritual invocation, channeling through verbal and bodily language a long history of resilience and survival, in which the body is revealed as a site of empowerment and collective action.”